 I love making Christmas ornaments for my own tree as well as for gifts!
 This sparkly snowflake ornament works up quickly and looks beautiful.

 One of my favorite activities during the holidays – making ornaments!
 I really love it.
 Quick with immediate results, and that is my kind of project.
+I’ve made cross stitch ornaments, cupcake ornaments, poinsettia ornaments, and even a Game of Life ornament!
+It was time to do something with glitter, and that’s how this idea came about.

 Well, the more of these you make, the less expensive they are, and the glitter goes a long way.
 Here’s how to make this sparkly snowflake ornament.